phax/phoss-smp/docker/README.md

 Upon successful completion opening http://localhost:8888 in your browser should show you the start page of phoss SMP.

 Default credentials are in the Wiki at https://github.com/phax/peppol-smp-server/wiki/Running#default-login

+The data directory inside the Docker image, where the data is stored is usually `/home/git/conf`.

 ## Stopping